-Magnesium is vital mineral for us.
-Without the magnesium, our bodies can not perform simple tasks such breathing, moving or relaxing.
+Magnesium is a vital mineral for us.
+Without magnesium, our bodies can not perform simple tasks such as breathing, moving, or relaxing.
 The importance of magnesium is enormous and vital.
 The complexity of magnesium interactions in the body paints a vivid picture.
-This mineral is the helper who gives the quality of life and fully functioning body for us.
-It means that if you depressed, take magnesium.
+This mineral is the helper that gives us the quality of life and a fully functioning body.
+It means that if you are depressed, take magnesium.

 Thank you!
 I’m totally getting myself some magnesium right now!
 As well as a couple others.
 I have struggled a lot with depression and have been trying so hard to manage it without anti-depressants.
 I do okay and it’s better when I exercise and take my supplements regularly… I just need to add some magnesium!

 Hello, Lisa.
 I am so sorry to hear about your condition.
 Depression is a silent and sometimes we do not see others suffering from this condition.
 You are not going to miss anything if you will use magnesium.
 If you would read Dr. Carolyn Dean’s book The Magnesium Miracle, you would be astonished with the presented information about magnesium.Benefits are enormous.
 It is great that magnesium, especially magnesium citrate is a cheap one mineral.
 It is easy to use.
 Magnesium does not have side effects.

 All the best to you, stay in shape, Nemira.